drawing lessons for character design

 Feel free to download those characters sketches to practice.

-1.- Rebuild a character like a pro.
+ReDRAWING a character like a pro

 Drawing Exercise: pick a professional mascot design you like and rebuild the character’s body structure like a master.
 In the following video I give you a few tips: